Geming400/progressBar/README.md

 ### adding a value to the object
 A **progress bar** needs to move!
 Imagine the life of it without moving... `emotional story, I know :(`\
-There is 3 fonction to do it:
+There is 3 function to do it:
 ```py
 add(to_add=10, cls=True)
 ```